thevillagehacker/thevillagehacker.github.io/_posts/2023-03-30-Account_Takeover-via-session-storage.md

 }
 ```

-The above is the value that we have to pass in the session storage to test the theory.
+The above value needs to be passed to the session storage to test the theory.

 ## Exploitation
-Post successfully passing the extracted legitimate users details in the session storage value and after refreshing the page the application gave me access to that user's accounts.
+After successfully passing the extracted legitimate user's details in the session storage value and refreshing the page, the application granted me access to the user's account.

 ![exploit](/assets/images/blogs/ATO/Exploitation.png)

-As you can see i am able to view the invoices generated in the target user's account.
+As depicted in the screenshot, I was able to view the invoices generated in the target user's account.

-Please note that due to the non-disclosure agreement these are the only information i was allowed to share.
+Please note that due to non-disclosure agreements, the information shared is limited.

-Thanks for reading!
+Thank you for reading!

-Follow me on Twitter : [thevillagehacker](https://twitter.com/thevillagehackr)
+For more insights and updates, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).